tom-howard/ros2/docs/com/assignment2/assessment.md

 * The robot will also be selected at random.

-* We will have already [launched the *bringup* on the robot](../../waffles/launching-ros.md#step-3-launching-ros), so ROS will be up and running, and the robot will be ready to go in the arena.
+* We will have already [launched the *bringup* on the robot](../../waffles/launching-ros.md#step3), so ROS will be up and running, and the robot will be ready to go in the arena.

-* [A bridge between the robot and laptop will have already been established](../../waffles/launching-ros.md#step-4-robot-laptop-bridging), and communications will be tested, prior to us attempting to launch your work for each task.
+* [A Zenoh Session will already be running on the laptop](../../waffles/launching-ros.md#step4) to connect to the Robot's Zenoh *Router*, and **communications will have been tested** prior to us attempting to launch your work for each task.